-Is it safe to put slippers in the dryer? – Many slippers that I mentioned here are machine and/or hand washable.
+Many slippers that I mentioned here are machine and/or hand washable.
 But – that does not mean they should be put in the dryer.
 Read the information that comes with the slippers or search for that information online.

-Is it safe to drive in slippers? – I would recommend to NOT drive with slippers.
+I would recommend to NOT drive with slippers.
 Even if they are secure on your feet.
 If anything were to happen to your car and you had to walk or be outdoors for any length of time – the slippers on your feet may not be the best type of shoe to wear in that instance.